VinAmo/contact-lookup/README.md

    Select E2E Testing -> Chrome, and the test you want to run in the Cypress Test Runner.

+## ToDo

+- Store user search history to support restoring after user come back from contact detail page.
+- Manage state using redux or create more apis to support data passing/fetching after routing.
+- Support for dark mode theme to enhance user experience.

 ## Author

 Kion (Qingyang Zheng)